dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

     <figcaption>The "Current Selection" tab with all the details of the selected slice</figcaption>
 </figure>

-This is just the tip of the iceberg: for more information on all things Perfetto, head over to their [documentation page](https://perfetto.dev/docs/).
+This is just the tip of the iceberg though: for more information on all things Perfetto, head over to their [documentation page](https://perfetto.dev/docs/).

 ## Next steps